meenakshisl/ockam/documentation/architecture/messaging/Delivery.md

 Delivery through routes of multiple workers and transports depends on those workers behaviour.
 Received sequences may be different from sent, messages may be missing, reordered or compromised.

-The longer the pipeline of workers and transports between sender and receiver, harder it becomes to reason about delivery.
+The longer the pipeline of workers and transports between sender and receiver, the harder it becomes to reason about delivery.

-To simplify that, we are going formalize a set of properties, and describe how they can be combined.
+To simplify that, we are going to formalize a set of properties, and describe how they can be combined.

 ## End-to-end

 Delivery properties exist between two workers (sender and receiver) on a route.

-For example when worker `A` send messages to worker `D` via route `A->B;B->C;C->D`, we describe delivery on route `A->D = A->B;B->C;C->D`
+For example when worker `A` send messages to worker `D` via route `A->B;B->C;C->D`, we describe delivery on route `A->D = A->B;B->C;C->D`.

 Delivery properties on routes `B->C` and `C->D` may be different, but as long as we can validate properties of `A->D`, we can ignore that.